Zelenskyy visits port as Ukraine prepares to ship out grain | Headlines

 Ukrainian President Volodymyr Zelenskyy visited a Black Sea port Friday as crews prepared terminals to export grain trapped by Russia's five-month-old war, work that was inching forward a week after a deal was struck to allow critical food supplies to flow to millions of impoverished people facing hunger worldwide.

-Ukraine's military is committed to the safety of ships, Zelenskyy said, adding that "it is important for us that Ukraine remains the guarantor of global food security."
-His unannounced visit to the port is part of a broader push by Ukraine to show the world that it is nearly ready to export millions of tons of grains after last week's breakthrough agreements, which were brokered by Turkey and the United Nations and signed separately by Ukraine and Russia.
+Ukraine's military is committed to the safety of ships, said Zelenskyy, adding that "it is important for us that Ukraine remains the guarantor of global food security."
+His unannounced visit to the port is part of a broader push by Ukraine to show the world that it is nearly ready to export millions of tonnes of grains after last week's breakthrough agreements, which were brokered by Turkey and the United Nations and signed separately by Ukraine and Russia.

 The sides agreed to facilitate the shipment of wheat and other grains from three Ukrainian ports through safe corridors on the Black Sea, as well as fertilizer and food from Russia.

-Getting wheat and other food out is also critical to farmers in Ukraine, who are running out of storage capacity amid a new harvest.
+Getting the grain out is also critical to farmers in Ukraine, who are running out of storage capacity amid a new harvest.

 "We are ready," Ukraine's minister of infrastructure, Oleksandr Kubrakov, told reporters at the port of Odesa on Friday.

-But he said Ukraine is waiting on the UN to confirm the safe corridors that will be used by ships navigating the waters.
-In the meantime, a ship at the port of Chernomorsk was being loaded with grains, he said.
+But he said Ukraine is waiting on the U.N. to confirm the safe corridors that will be used by ships.
+In the meantime, a ship at the port of Chernomorsk was being loaded with grain, he said.

-Martin Griffiths, the UN official who mediated the deals, cautioned that work was still being done to finalize the exact coordinates of the safest routes, saying this must be "absolutely nailed down."
-Lloyd's List, a global publisher of shipping news, noted Friday that while UN officials are pushing for the initial voyage this week to show progress in the deal, continued uncertainty on key details will likely prevent an immediate ramping-up of shipments.
+Martin Griffiths, the U.N. official who mediated the deals, cautioned that work was still being done to finalize the exact coordinates of the safest routes, saying this must be "absolutely nailed down."
+Lloyd's List, a global publisher of shipping news, noted that while U.N. officials are pushing for the initial voyage this week to show progress in the deal, continued uncertainty on key details will likely prevent an immediate ramping-up of shipments.

 "Until those logistical issues and detailed outlines of safeguarding procedures are disseminated, charters will not be agreed and insurers will not be underwriting shipments," wrote Bridget Diakun and Richard Meade of Lloyd's List.

-Since the deal was signed a week ago, shipping companies have not rushed in because explosive mines are drifting in the waters, ship owners are assessing the risks and many still have questions over how the agreement will unfold.
+Shipping companies have not rushed in since the deal was signed a week ago because explosive mines are drifting in the waters, ship owners are assessing the risks and many still have questions over how the agreement will unfold.

-Ukraine, Turkey and the UN are trying to show action on the deal signed a week ago.
-Turkish Defense Minister Hulusi Akar told Al Jazeera on Thursday that "the deal has started in practice" and that the first ship leaving Ukraine with grains is expected to depart "very soon."
+Ukraine, Turkey and the U.N. are trying to show they're acting on the deal.
+Turkish Defense Minister Hulusi Akar told Al Jazeera on Thursday that "the deal has started in practice" and that the first ship leaving Ukraine with grain is expected to depart "very soon."
 Turkish Foreign Minister Mevlut Cavusoglu expressed similar optimism in a press briefing, framing the deal as a significant step forward between the warring sides.

 "This is not just a step being taken to lift the hurdles in front of the export of food.
 If implemented successfully, it will be a serious confidence-building measure for both sides," he said.

-The deal stipulates that Russia and Ukraine will provide "maximum assurances" for ships that brave the journey through the Black Sea to the Ukrainian ports of Odesa, Chernomorsk and Yuzhny.
+The deal stipulates that Russia and Ukraine provide "maximum assurances" for ships that brave the journey to the Ukrainian ports of Odesa, Chernomorsk and Yuzhny.

-Once ships reach port, they will be loaded with tens of thousands of tons of grains before departing back to the Bosphorus Strait, where they will be boarded to inspect them for weapons.
+Once ships reach port, they will be loaded with grain before departing back to the Bosphorus Strait, where they will be boarded to inspect them for weapons.
 There will likely be inspections for ships embarking to Ukraine as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)